ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 len(aux) || aux || len(server.id) || server.id || current_time()
 ~~~

-where `aux` is arbitrary auxiliary data chosen by the client.
-The usage
+where `len(x)` is the length of `x` in bytes, and `aux` is arbitrary
+auxiliary data chosen by the client.
+The usage of `current_time()`
-of `current_time()` allows the server to check that the redemption
+allows the server to check that the redemption request has happened in
-request has happened in an appropriate time window.
+an appropriate time window.

 ### Double-spend protection